jackyzha0/quartz/content/notes/10-scheduled-tasks-and-logs.md

 - LOG_NOTICE (5): normal but significant conditions
 - LOG_INFO (6): informational
 - LOG_DEBUG (7): debug-level messages, has lowest priority
+> [!INFO] applies to individual applications as well as the kernel. e.g., LOG_EMERG in a application will exit straight after
+> ERR most relevant to us
+> need to set this level in syslogd.conf

 Facility
 - Identify the type of process sending the message